Tiling Template Programming

 3. Implement on the kernel.

-• In the host implementation file, include the header file that defines the template argument declaration and template argument selection in Step 1.
+• In the kernel implementation file, include the header file that defines the template argument declaration and template argument selection in step 1.

 • Add a template to the kernel function to support the input of template arguments.
 These arguments must be in the same sequence as those in the header file that defines the template argument declaration and template argument selection.